A PHP Error was encountered

 Poverty in Colombia

-Poverty in Colombia is a serious problem of misdistribution of income, characterized by some of the worst poverty statistics in Latin America.
+Poverty in Colombia refers to the serious problem of misdistribution of income, characterized by some of the worst poverty statistics in Latin America.
 Both the Colombian government and the private organizations have been managing the poverty problem with a superficial approach, focused in charity-type programs, with poor outcome, due primarily to the effects on the economy of social, political and economic events throughout the country's history and more recently the effect of the Colombian armed conflict.

 Poverty statistics

-The last CEPAL report includes data about extreme poverty in 45% of the general population and 17% homelessness, with an estimated 9.654.722 homeless people. .
+A CEPAL report included data about poverty in 35% of the general population and 17% extreme poverty, with an estimated 9,654,722 people living in extreme poverty.

 Unemployment

-Colombia has the highest rate of unemployment in Latin America, and a work market dominated by informal jobs, with no significant prospects for the creation of new work opportunities.
-The National Department of Statistics in its current report, points out that the unemployment index in the 7 main cities in the country is above 15.6%, meaning that about 3.7 million Colombians of working age dont receive any income.
+Colombia has a high rate of unemployment and a work market dominated by informal jobs, with few significant prospects for the creation of new work opportunities.
+The National Department of Statistics in its current report, points out that the unemployment index in the 7 main cities in the country is above 8.6%, for about 3.7 million Colombians of working age.
 About 32% of the people who do have work dont have any formal work contract, nor access to the healthcare system.
 48% of the Colombian work force derive their income from small scale informal economy such as street vendors and garbage recyclers.
-The unemployment situation in Colombia has been described by the CEPAL general secretary, Jose Antonio Ocampo, as dramatic
+The unemployment situation in Colombia has been described by the CEPAL general secretary, Jose Antonio Ocampo, as dramatic.

 Inequality

-Colombia's Gini coefficient (a measurement of inequality in wealth distribution) was 0.51 in 2000 and 0.56 in 2006, making it the second-most unequal country in terms of wealth distribution, after Brazil.
+Colombia's Gini coefficient (a measurement of inequality in wealth distribution) was 0.51 in 2000 and 0.56 in 2006, making it the second-most unequal country in Latin America terms of wealth distribution, after Brazil.
 This means that 10 percent of the wealthiest homes have incomes 30 times higher than the 10 percent of poorest homes.
 In Colombia five financial groups control 92% of the assets.
 36% are controlled by the Antioquian Trade Group (Grupo Empresarial Antioqueno) and 28% are controlled by one person (Julio Mario Santo Domingo).
 An estimated 5% of the population owns and controls over 90% of the property in the country.
-Over 60.1% of Colombian homes are below the poverty threshold
+Over 60.1% of Colombian homes are below the poverty threshold in 2000.
+By 2009 official statistics from the Dane showed it at around 46%.

 Economic recession